(All fields required)

 Certification: Surgery, 1999; Pediatric Surgery, 2001; Surgical Critical Care, 2001.

-Leslie Fitzharris, CNP Pediatric Nurse Practitioner, Neurogastroenterology and Motility Disorder Program
+Leslie Fitzharris, RN, APRN, CNP Pediatric Nurse Practitioner, Neurogastroenterology and Motility Disorder Program

 Pediatric Nurse Practitioner, Neurogastroenterology and Motility Disorder Program